- What is the RBC Race for the Kids?

 - I would like to participate with my wife/child/friend/brother.
 Does each person need to register separately?

 Yes, each participant must register separately.
-However, we encourage you to create a team together.
+However, when completing your own registration you will have the opportunity to add another registrant at the end of the processes.
+We also encourage you to create a team together.

 - How old do I have to be to take part?